According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 Read on for more about these stories in the NEWS section of this post.

-In this post, we are going to explain to you everything you need to know about the Disneyland Paris reopening and what it means for your next visit to the resort.
+In this post, we are going to explain to you everything you need to know about the Disneyland Paris closure and reopening, and what it means for your next visit to the resort.
 We will have all the latest updates around the situation so you have the very latest info as it comes out.

 There have been a TON of changes to the resort since reopening, including similar safety procedures that are also present at other Disney Parks worldwide.
 The biggest difference here are the vast number of hotels that are still closed, many of which won’t be open until 2021.